McTavishLab/physcraper/docs/mds/Tutorial.md

 <br/>

+## Quick start with the Physcraper software

-## Updating a tree from Open Tree of Life
+### Updating a tree from Open Tree of Life

 The Open Tree of Life data store, [Phylesystem](https://academic.oup.com/bioinformatics/article/31/17/2794/183373), contains more than 4,500 phylogenetic trees from published studies.
 The tips in these trees are mapped a unified taxonomy, which makes these data searchable in a phylogenetically explicit way.